Do You Qualify?

 Equity release schemes typically don’t require you to make any monthly repayments, meaning that the lending criteria is a bit more relaxed than when you are applying for residential mortgages.

-Like the rest of the criteria, your eligibility will entirely depend on your situation.
+Like the rest, your eligibility will entirely depend on you.

 As with any other financial plan, you should not make any rushed decisions when it comes to equity release, especially without a complete understanding of how it works, and the expected requirements.
 So, before you decide that it is what you need in your life right now, be sure to research it, consult your financial adviser, consider your options and then make an informed decision.

-That said, if you’ve got any questions or need more information on what equity release is, lifetime mortgages or home reversion plans, then be sure to click here not only see how much equity you can release but to chat with an expert for free!
+That said, if you’ve got any questions or need more information on what equity release is, lifetime mortgages or home reversion plans, then be sure to click here not only see how much equity you can release but to chat with us.

 How much money could you release?